 New base of operations in Kunduz

 In January 2011, I found myself in command in Kunduz just as rapidly as I had been inducted into the company in Mazar-e-Sharif.
 Kunduz is the 'hot spot' for the German contingent of ISAF.
 The Task Force Kunduz, originally formed from the Quick Reaction Force (QRF), is the German unit that is most exposed and most in action.
 It has to live with a situation where threat is commonplace.
 I gradually took charge of the personnel deployed to my company who were on a six-month tour of duty.
 I laid down the strategy and requirements for myself and particularly for the young men and women of my company.
-I needed to establish contact with the other unit commanders, the Task Force command, as rapidly as possible as we would be working, fighting and thus surviving together over the long term.
+I needed to establish contact with the other unit commanders, the Task Force command, as rapidly as possible; we would be working, fighting and thus surviving together over the long term

 On the Task Force itself:

 Officially only a 'guest' in Kunduz field camp, a place that lacks all the amenities and 'luxury' facilities to be found in Mazar-e-Sharif, the mission of the Task Force was to maintain security in its assigned Area of Responsibility or 'OpsBox'.
 The Task Force Kunduz was of battalion size, consisting for the main part of an infantry battalion (in our case, the Parachute Battalion 263 from Zweibrücken), with a battalion command staff and various infantry companies, supplemented by so-called 'enablers'.
 These were two mechanised infantry units (integrated in the paratroop companies), an engineer company, a reconnaissance company and a medical company, the latter dependent on cooperation with the other units as it was officially part of the medical field group.
-The term 'enabler' is particularly appropriate with regard to operations – the combat troops are only able to undertake missions successfully with the support of these specialised military units and these are so essential that such missions would be otherwise impossible.
+The term 'enabler' is particularly appropriate with regard to operations – the combat troops are only able to undertake missions successfully with the support of these specialised military units and these are so essential that undertakings would be otherwise impossible.

 Irrespective of whether the mission involved securing territory (i.e. holding already controlled areas), patrols in controlled zones or those in which insurgents (the Taliban) were present, or operations to gain territory – the only option was to work together.